Mongolia Destination Guide

 Mongolian Etiquette

-- Greetings: Traditional greeting is "Sain baina uu" with a slight bow.
+• Greetings: The traditional greeting is "Sain baina uu" with a slight bow.
 Handshakes are common in cities.
+Learning basic Mongolian phrases is especially useful in rural areas, where English may be limited.

-- Touching: Never touch a Mongolian person's head, as it's considered sacred.
+• Touching: Never touch a Mongolian person's head, as it's considered sacred, or belt.

 Responsible Tourism